mrismanaziz/Reforestation/README.md

-## Why are pirates called pirates?
-Because they arrr!
+## Why did the kid throw the clock out the window?
+He wanted to see time fly!